Court Marriage in Islam: Is It Allowed and Legal?

 Conclusion

-If you’re considering a court marriage, it’s crucial to consult knowledgeable scholars and understand the legal requirements in your region to ensure a harmonious union.
+If you’re considering a court marriage, it’s crucial to consult knowledgeable scholars and understand the legal requirements in your region.